A physics student on Planet Exidor throws a ball, and it follows ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 A physics student on Planet Exidor throws a ball, and it follows the parabolic trajectory shown in FIGURE EX4.13.
 The ball's position is shown at 1 s intervals until t = 3s.
-At t = 1s, the ball's velocity is v = (2.0 i + 2.0 j) m/s. (a) Determine the ball's velocity at t = 0 s, 2s, and 3s.
+At t = 1s, the ball's velocity is v = (2.0 i + 2.0 j) m/s. (b) What is the value of g on Planet Exidor?

 Verified Solution